 Population Density: 327 (per 1 sq.
 Km.)

 Total Literacy Rate: 76,600%

 Modasa, Byad, Meghraj, Bhiloda, Malpur, Dhansura Aravalli district to be known On August 15, 2013, Narendra Modi announced the formation of 7 new districts, Aravalli district was formed from Sabarkantha district.
 The district is named after Aravalli, the oldest mountain.
 Shamlaji Shrine is located on the banks of the river Meshwo.
 Where the fair of Shamlaji known as tribal fair is organized.

 Shamlaji has got the beauty of hills, forests and Meshwo river.
 In the world famous temple of Shamlaji, there is a dark idol of Lord Krishna – Vasudeva holding a mace.
 Hence this place is also known as ‘Gadadharpuri’.
-The construction of the temple retains the ancient Chaulukya style.
+Places to visit in Aravalli The construction of the temple retains the ancient Chaulukya style.
 This place is extraordinarily observant in terms of sculptural beauty.
 The fair is held here on Karthiki Purnima.
 This is mainly a tribal fair.
 Nearby is Shyamalvan.

 There is a ‘Devarajdham’ in Bajkot near Modasa.
-Here is the tomb of Devayat Pandit.
+Places to visit in Aravalli Here is the tomb of Devayat Pandit.
 And there is a statue of Buddha.